lucasolal/fcc-javascript-calculator-challenge/README.md

-Solution to the "Build a Javascript Calculator" exercise from freeCodeCamp.
+Solution to the Build a React Calculator exercise from freeCodeCamp